stomp/stomp-spec/src/stomp-specification-2.0.md

     ^@

-If the client and server do not share any common protocol versions, then the sever SHOULD respond with an `ERROR` frame similar to:
+If the client and server do not share any common protocol versions, then the server SHOULD respond with an `ERROR` frame similar to:

     ERROR
     version:1.2,2.1